Karrtik12/FletNix/README.md

     <h3>Your Ultimate Guide to Movies and TV Shows</h3>
 </div>

-_FletNix is your ultimate destination for exploring an extensive catalogue of movies and TV shows.
-Whether you're a film buff or a casual viewer, FletNix offers detailed information on a wide range of titles.
-Find everything you need to know about your favorite movies and shows, including directors, cast members, duration, release years, and comprehensive descriptions.
-Our platform also features helpful tags and age ratings to ensure you find the perfect content for any occasion.
-Dive into the world of entertainment with FletNix and never miss out on the latest releases and timeless classics._
+**_Fletnix is your ultimate destination for exploring an extensive catalogue of movies and TV shows.
+Built with Angular and Material UI for a sleek user experience, and powered by a Node.js and Express.js backend with a MongoDB database, Fletnix ensures a seamless and responsive interface._**

+**Core Functionalities:**

+- **User Authentication:** _Enjoy secure access with basic authentication.
+Sign up or log in using your email, password, and age._
+- **Age-Appropriate Content:** _Users under 18 won't see "R" rated content, ensuring a safe viewing experience for all ages._
+- **Extensive Catalogue:** _Browse a paginated list of TV shows and movies, with 15 items per page, making it easy to find your next favorite._
+- **Search and Filter:** _Effortlessly search for titles or cast members and filter between movies and TV shows to find exactly what you're looking for._
+- **Detailed Information:** _Click on any item to access a detailed page featuring comprehensive information, including directors, cast, duration, release year, descriptions, tags, and age ratings._

 <div align='center'>
     <p style="font-size: 18px;"><strong>Login now and get started!!</strong></p>